dhtjr1236-eng/perfect_YT_Downloader/README.md

-# perfect_YT_Downloader
+# Perfect YT Downloader

-YT Downloader Ultra is a powerful yet simple tool that lets you download free YouTube videos in the format and folder of your choice by selecting the codec.
-While the instructions are primarily in Korean, the interface is intuitive enough that anyone can use it with ease—even without knowing the language.
+The executable file is already included in the **Releases** package.

-# guide
+## Quick Start

-Begin by installing the necessary modules using the guide file.
-After that, execute the main file to launch the program
+1. Go to the **Releases** section of this repository.
-- Please execute python guide_auto_install.py
+2. Download the latest `.zip` file.

-# main
+3. Extract it to a folder of your choice.

-- Download the file YT_Downloader_upload.zip.(To check your latest release file)
+4. Run `YT_Downloader_Ultra.exe`.

-- Extract (unzip) the archive to a folder of your choice.
+## Notes

-- Inside the extracted folder, locate YT_Downloader_Ultra.exe.
+- No additional installation is required for the release version.
-- Double‑click the exe file to run the program
+- The interface is mainly in Korean, but it is simple and easy to follow.